Healthcare Leadership & Administration

 Phone: (401) 444-6680

-Sex and Gender in Emergency Care
+Sex and Gender in Emergency Medicine

 Emergency physicians have the opportunity to inform the study of sex and gender based acute clinical care and are uniquely positioned to translate this research into lifesaving outcomes.
 In 2011, the Department of Emergency Medicine at Warren Alpert Medical School of Brown University established a two-year fellowship within the Division of Sex and Gender in Emergency Medicine (SGEM) in order to train a new generation of physicians in sex and gender specific emergency care.
 The SGEM Fellowship consists of two tracks: clinical research and physician educator.
 The SGEM Division includes Brown EM Faculty members, as well as a multidisciplinary panel of advisors from the medical school and institutions around the country.